 Being able to translate “math language” is an important skill to develop before taking the SAT.
 Most of the problems will not include any addition, subtraction, multiplication, or division symbols.
 Instead, they will feature phrases to test your knowledge and understanding of this foreign language.

-We have decoded some common phrases that you will encounter:
+We have decoded some common phrases that you will encounter to help you with your SAT Math practice:

 - Sum, more than = add